goetting/ez-flux/README.md

 ### Async Actions

 ezFlux also supports asynchronous behaviour.
 An action may be an async function, potentially acceping a promise as a return value.
+By default, all actions are asyncronous and return promises.
+Their code will always be executed in the next tick.

 ```JS
 import EZFlux from 'ez-flux';